snehaajoshii/snehaajoshii.github.io/_posts/2025-12-20-Dramabuddy.md

 > Flutter, Dart, TMDb API, WebView, URL Launcher, SharedPreferences, Git, GitHub

 # Inspiration
-DramaBuddy was inspired by a love for K-Dramas and the need for a single, mobile-first app to track, rate, and discover content.
+DramaBuddy was inspired by a love for Korean Dramas and the need for a single, mobile-first app to track, rate, and discover content.
 The goal is to make drama tracking fun, simple, and visually engaging.

 [Github Repo](https://github.com/BlenWBegashaw/dramabuddy/)